tttor/ctrl-foundation/method/policy-based/gae_schulman_2016.md

   * the long time delay between actions and their positive or negative effect on rewards
 * the variance of the gradient estimator scales unfavorably with the time horizon,
   * since the effect of an action is confounded with the effects of past and future actions.
-* actor-critic methods, use a value function rather than the empirical returns, ob- taining an estimator with lower variance at the cost of introducing bias (Konda & Tsitsiklis, 2003;
+* actor-critic methods use a value function rather than the empirical returns, obtaining an estimator with lower variance at the cost of introducing bias
-  Hafner & Riedmiller, 2011).
-  * But while high variance necessitates using more samples, bias is more pernicious—even with an unlimited number of samples, bias can cause the algorithm to fail to con- verge, or to converge to a poor solution that is not even a local optimum.

 ## comment
 * on accurate estimate of critic (advantage fn) and using Trust Region to optimize the value function